ledgetech/ledge/README.md

 ### ledge.configure

+syntax: `ledge.configure(config)`

-The `configure()` function provides Ledge with Redis connection details for all cache `metadata` and background jobs.
+This function provides Ledge with Redis connection details for all cache `metadata` and background jobs.
 This is global and cannot be specified or adjusted outside the Nginx `init` phase.

 ```lua
 init_by_lua_block {